Solid materials

 untreated

-Planed softwood, which is used in its natural form and contains no further processing or additives, is also called solid wood.
-Exterior softwood must be protected against fungal and insect attack.
+Planed softwood that is used in its natural form and contains no further processing or additives is also referred to as solid wood.
+Softwood used outdoors must be protected against fungal and insect infestation.

-Resin leakage, cracking or twisting are a natural process in all woods, but more so in solid wood than in glulam or KVH.
-Statically this is harmless
+Resin exudation, cracking or twisting are a natural process in all types of wood, but more so in solid wood than in glulam or KVH.
+Statically, this is harmless

 Wood in its natural form

-Corrosion and extremely weather-resistant powder-coated aluminum combines metallic elegance and high stability as a material.
+Corrosion-resistant and extremely weatherproof powder-coated aluminum combines metallic elegance and high stability.

 No corrosion and extremely weatherproof